Sashank-Deb/OxygenApp/README.md

 Check Out the Frontend: [UI on Behance](https://www.behance.net/gallery/124092919/In-app-Nudges-Bajaj-Finserv-HACKATHON21-(Team-Oxygen)/modules/705212435)  <br/>
 Check Out the Live Demo on Youtube: [Deployment Video](https://lnkd.in/gmi_Guh)

+# Winners of ALL INDIA HACKATHON BY BAJAJ FINSERV
+Designed and implemented an SDK using angular to an in-app tool to allow setting up in-app nudges for various use cases, tool to allow nudge configuration on screen without need of having to code them on the screen / per use case.
+My team stood third in the Hackathon for the same.

 # Control Panel
 <img width="1280" alt="iMac - 1" src="https://user-images.githubusercontent.com/69194538/128401197-481d5718-e567-4485-92b1-d6bf4a3c806c.png">
 <img width="1280" alt="iMac - 2" src="https://user-images.githubusercontent.com/69194538/128401206-4b52ef40-6ef8-4089-a195-69f7c9bbdfb5.png">

-# Winners of ALL INDIA HACKATHON BY BAJAJ FINSERV
-Designed and implemented an SDK using angular to an in-app tool to allow setting up in-app nudges for various use cases, tool to allow nudge configuration on screen without need of having to code them on the screen / per use case.
-My team stood third in the Hackathon for the same.

 ### Types of Nudges :
 Below are the types of nudges that we implemented and can be customized from users end.
-Capsule, Tooltip, Action Prompt, Beacon, Feedback, Spotlight, Alert, Highlighters, Circles, Blinkers, Stars
+Capsule, Tooltip, Action Prompt, Beacon, Feedback, Spotlight, Alert, Highlighters, Circles, Blinkers, Stars.

 ### How a nudge should get trigger:
   a.
 Static Nudge: Placement of static nudges on the Sample app sections.
 These are admin configured nudges done through front end without need to code on the app.